Alwin-Lin/GCP-automation/README.md

 ### cloneAndBuild.sh
 Clones your Github Project and adds cloudbuild config to the file, then validates by running a local build

+This requires you to input the project that you want to clone

 ### triggerCreation.sh
 Links Google cloud build to GitHub so that it auto builds whenever there is a new commit